Differential Estimates of ChangeIn Exercises 35–40, write a diffe... | Channels for Pearson+

 Fundamental Theorem of Calculus Part 1

-The volume of a sphere is given by the formula V = (4/3)πr³, where r is the radius.
-This formula is essential for understanding how the volume changes with respect to the radius.
-Knowing this relationship allows us to apply calculus concepts to find the differential change in volume when the radius changes slightly.
+The lateral surface area of a right circular cone is given by the formula S = πr√(r² + h²), where r is the radius and h is the height.
+Understanding this formula is crucial for determining how changes in the radius impact the surface area when the height is fixed.

 Recommended video: